ifosch/epidator/README.md

   - hook: This must be an XPath search string to identify the value from the script for this field
   - list: false
 - episodeScriptHooks: This is a map (`key: value`) of different types of episodes (podcast, pills, etc.)
-  The program uses the key as a pattern match on the track name, along with the number, to identify the script.
+- episodeBucket: This is the bucket name where all the published tracks are stored The program uses the key as a pattern match on the track name, along with the number, to identify the script.
   The `default` key must be present.